MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 #### Resolution

-- SLA isn't applied: Verify if SLA is being applied correctly on entity.
+- SLA isn't applied: Verify if SLA is being applied correctly on the entity.
 More information: [Apply SLAs](apply-slas.md#apply-slas)

-- No SLA Item is applicable: Verify whether the entity satisfies Applicable when condition for at least one of the SLA items of applied SLA.
+- No SLA Item is applicable: Verify whether the entity satisfies the Applicable when condition for at least one of the SLA items of the applied SLA.

 - SLA KPI Applicable From is empty: Verify whether the **Applicable From** Date Field of KPI is filled for that entity.

 - Dependencies are disabled: In the SLA form, activate notifications about any out of the box component, if any.

-### Error occurs while updating a case
+### Errors occur while updating a case

 Errors appear on the SLA form while updating a case.